 - Cheese Fondue Pot.

-Cheese fondue pots are normally made of earthenware, have a flat bottom and have a large openings to accommodate dipping.
+Cheese fondue pots are normally made of earthenware, have a flat bottom, and have large openings to accommodate dipping.

 - Hot Oil Fondue Set.